Skint Dad

 But, after sitting in a massive hall, with my legs up in the air as I tried to shake the dizzy feeling, I started to wonder if it was worth it in the first place.

-Then, as I sat eating my choccy biscuits and drinking lemon squash, I started to wonder if the whole thing was just a waste of my time as I should be getting back to work to try and earn some money.
+Then, as I sat eating my choccy biscuits and drinking lemon squash, I pondered if the whole thing was just a waste of my time as I should be getting back to work to try and earn some money.

-While I was sat there, feeling sorry for myself, loads of other people got up after their donation, had a quick cuppa and carried on with their day as if nothing happened.
+While I was sitting there, feeling sorry for myself, loads of other people got up after their donation, had a quick cuppa and carried on with their day as if nothing had happened.

 It’s not always like that when you give blood; it usually goes a lot smoother, I promise.